KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Emojis.md

 let categories = EmojiCategory.all
 ```

-There is also a `.frequent` category that is handled with a ``FrequentEmojiProvider``.
-The ``MostRecentEmojiProvider`` implements this protocol by keeping track of the most recently tapped emojis.
-You can also implement a custom provider.
+There is also a ``EmojiCategory/frequent`` category that is handled with a ``FrequentEmojiProvider``, such as the default ``MostRecentEmojiProvider``.

 ## Views

-KeyboardKit has an ``EmojiKeyboard`` that lists emojis in a grid, as well as an ``EmojiCategoryKeyboard`` that replicates the iOS emoji keyboard by listing the provided categories and their emojis.
-They can both be styled with an ``EmojiKeyboardStyle``.
+The ``EmojiKeyboard`` just lists emojis in a grid, while the ``EmojiCategoryKeyboard`` mimics the iOS emoji keyboard by listing the provided categories and their emojis.

 ## How to localize emoji names

-The ``Emoji`` `localizedName(for:)` functions use `Localizable.strings` files in `Sources/Resources`.
-Emojis that lack a localized name will use the ``Emoji/unicodeName`` property as a fallback.
+The `localizedName(for:)` function uses the string files in the `Sources/Resources` folder.
+Emojis that lack a localized name will use ``Emoji/unicodeName`` as a fallback.

-To localize emojis for a certain locale, simply add localized strings for the various emojis in the correct `Localizable.strings` file.
+To localize emojis for a certain locale, just add localized strings to the correct `Localizable.strings` file.
 This is a major undertaking and therefore a community effort.
-Feel free to create PRs to help out.